Our favorite sugar shacks and maple producers

 Why you should visit: Each year the NH Maple Producers crown the best maple syrup in NH and Fadden's has captured the trophy for the second year in a row (and seventh time, overall) so why not check out what makes Fadden's the best of the best?
 Besides a charming general store and great sugar shack, there's also a fascinating maple museum filled with maple artifacts from the 200+ years that the Fadden family has been producing maple syrup.

-Maple sugar events to check out
+More maple sugar events to check out

 Maple Sugar Madness at Prescott Farm